appdotnet/piha/README.md

 NOTE: We are assuming you are in a linux environment.
 Commands will be different on other platforms.

-Before you start you will need npm, installed on your machine, you can get it through your package manager.
+Before you start you will need npm installed on your machine, which you can get through your package manager or from [nodejs.org](http://nodejs.org/download/ "NodeJS downloads").

 First off, you need 'grunt-cli' install globally: